lytranp/lytranp.github.io/_posts/datamining/2020-11-11-Association-Rule.md

 ![](/sources/association-rule1.png){:height="40%" width="40%"}

-- Itemset is the list of all the items in the antecedent and the consequent
+- Itemset is the list of all the items in the antecedent and the consequent. *k-itemset* is an itemset containing k items

 - Implication here is co-occurrence and not causality